syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Cell-or-Range-Formatting.md

 N> Applying custom styles will override original styles.

-T> You can use default styles, to apply styles for a whole column instead of applying in each cell.
+T> To apply styles for whole column instead of applying in each cell, use default styles.

 ## Apply Global Style

-XlsIO supports to add styles globally that can be applied to one or more cells in a workbook.
+The XlsIO adds styles globally that can be applied to one or more cells in a workbook.
 This is a recommended approach to apply single style in different rows and columns, which improves memory and performance considerably.

-To know more about performance, please refer [Improving Performing section for better performance in XlsIO](/file-formats/xlsio/improving-performance).
+To learn more about performance, refer to the [Improving Performing section for better performance in XlsIO](/file-formats/xlsio/improving-performance).

-The following code snippet illustrate to setting header style and body style to the cells.
+The following code snippet illustrates how to set header style and body style to the cells.

 {% tabs %}
 {% highlight c# %}